 The biggest reason for people not wanting to use an electric mower is the cord and the possibility of it getting caught in the blade and getting cut or damaged.
 Here are some tips:

-- Connect the cord on the side of the handle that is on the same side as the power source.
+- Place the cord on the side of the handle that is on the same side as the power source.

 - Cut the grass that is away from the source of the cord in an up and back motion (See the video below on this technique).